-Problem Possible Causes Likely Solutions No Welder Output When Switched On Tripped thermal protection device.
-(See light.)
+Problem Possible Causes Likely Solutions When Switched On Power Indicator Lights, But Welder 1.
+Tripped thermal protection device.
 Reduce duration or frequency of welding periods to help reduce wear on the welder.
-Refer to Duty Cycle (Duration of Use) on page 10.
-Ground Clamp not attached to workpiece.
+Refer to Duty Cycle (Duration of Use) on page 15.
+Does Not Function Ground Clamp not attached to workpiece.
 2. Attach Ground Clamp to workpiece.
-Welder Does Not Function When Unit is not connected to outlet properly.
+Machine is in low- or over-voltage protection.
+3. If Voltage Input/Thermal Overload Indicator is illuminated, check input voltage and ensure it falls within the specified range.
+If input voltage is correct, press Reset Button on back of machine.
+4. Shielding Gas not connected.
+4. Connect shielding gas to Welder.
+When Switched On Power Indicator Unit is not connected to outlet properly.
 Verify the voltage at the outlet and the connection to the outlet.
-Switched On 2.
+Does Not Light 2.
 Outlet is unpowered.
-Check circuit breaker/GFCI devices; if any are tripped, determine and remedy cause before resetting.
+2. Check circuit breaker/GFCI devices; if any are tripped, determine and remedy cause before resetting.
 Circuit supplies insufficient input voltage or amperage.
-Input voltage is incorrect Verify that the circuit is designed to supply the required input amperage as detailed in Specifications on page 7.
-4. Input voltage is incorrect.
-Make sure Voltage Switch matches voltage being used.
-Weak Arc Strength 1.
-Incorrect line voltage.
-Check the line voltage and, if insufficient, have a licensed electrician remedy the situation.
-2. Improper gauge or length of cord.
-Do not use an extension cord on this Welder.
-Use only the supplied power cord for this Welder or an identical replacement cord.
-Welding Arc Not Stable.
-Loose electrode cable or ground cable.
-1. Check to ensure that all connections are tight.
-Damaged electrode holder or loose connection within electrode holder.
-Have a qualified technician inspect and repair/ replace as necessary.
-3. Adjust current setting.
-Make sure setting matches recommended setting on chart.
+Verify that the circuit is designed to supply the required input amperage as detailed in Specifications on page 7.